By Carla Olivo, Marine Spouse

 Visit the Marine Corps Museum

-I know this might seem like a no-brainer given that this museum sits right outside the Quantico gates, but it is also one of the most interesting and interactive museums in the National Capital Region.
-And that is saying a lot since Washington D.C. is packed with some great museums.
+I know this might seem like a no-brainer given that this museum sits right outside the Quantico gates, but it is also one of the most exciting and interactive museums in the National Capital Region.
+And that is saying a lot since Washington D.C. is packed with some excellent museums.
 The Marine Corps Museum is great for kids and should be on your list of places to take all your visitors.

 Take a Twilight Tour of the Monuments

 Aside from the Marine Corps Museum, most of the other museums and monuments of note are in Washington D. C..
-There are several companies that offer tours of the monuments at night.
+Several companies offer tours of the monuments at night.
 From the enormity of the Lincoln Memorial to the beauty of the Jefferson Memorial on the Potomac River to the solemnity of the Vietnam Memorial Wall, the monuments are a sight to be seen as the sun goes down.
 Spend an evening exploring these iconic buildings and statues for memories to last a lifetime.

 Visit the White House